Vanshaj16/VibeFlow-Music-Player/README.md

-# Spotify Clone
+# VibeFlow
 ## Project Overview
-This project is a Spotify Clone, a web application that mimics the core functionalities of Spotify, allowing users to register, log in, upload songs, create playlists, and search for music.
+This project is a web music application allowing users to register, log in, upload songs, create playlists, and search for music using AI recommendation technology.
 The project is divided into two main parts: the backend and the frontend.
 ## Features
 1. User Authentication (Registration and Login)
 2. JWT Authentication